boehm-s/sandbox/FP-MONOIDS.md

 ### The Monoid Interface

-Now that we know what makes a Monoid, we know the rules a Set has to obey to form a Monoid (the associative binary operation and the identity), we can turn that into code by creating an interface :
+Now that we know what makes a Monoid (the associative binary operation and the identity), we can turn that into code by creating an interface :

 ```TS